holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/00_onboarding/lesson_plan.md

 ## Lesson Plan

 In this class, students are introduced to the content and expectations of the course.
-Right before the end, projects from the previous year are shown to provide some grounding of what's possible.
-Finally, there's a questionnaire so that I can understand the skill levels of the class.
+Then, projects from the previous year are shown to provide some grounding of what's possible.
+Finally, there's a questionnaire so that I can understand the skill level/expectations of the class.

 > Note: The class has to fill 40m (and previously ended ~35m) so I added a few "mini discussion" questions to fill the time.